TULiberalArts/Geography-and-Urban-Studies/pages/home.md

 <div class="row row-wide">
   <div class="col m12 l4">{% include cards/card2-image.html
     title="Philadelphia is Your Classroom"
-    content="Being a geography and urban studies program in the heart of Philadelphia gives our students excellent opportunities to take what they learn and apply it outside the classroom." image=""
+    content="Our students have excellent opportunities to take what they learn and apply it outside the classroom thanks to our geography and urban studies’ location in the heart of Philadelphia." image=""
     button-link="/geography-and-urban-studies/undergraduate"
     button-text="Learn More" %}